tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-0.md

 1. [Transpiling ES6 to ES5](./canvas-sprites-6.md)
     - What is *transpiling*?
     - Babel
-    - Browserify
+    - Node.js, NPM & webpack
-    - Transpiling "Bouncing Sprites"
+    - Transpiling "Bouncing Sprites" from ES6 to ES5

 ## V. Homework Assignments
 See mycourses dropboxes for due dates.